skaman82/u360gts-ctrl/build_notes_u360.md

   - enable Tilt easing for soft start/stop
   - enable EPS to allow the tacker to *lead* the aircraft while moving
-   - todo: explain and recommend a mode + settings here
+  - todo: explain and recommend a mode + settings here #FIXME
-  - enable auto-update-home position #fixme: correct option name here
+  - enable auto-update-home position #FIXME: correct option name here

 ## Operation when flying